tymyrddin/purple/source/docs/audits/supportive/ai-in-audits.md

 risk score; it is a gap dressed as a number.

 Over-reliance follows naturally from how useful these tools are when they work.
-AI-assisted gap analysis supplements auditor judgment and does not replace it.
-The auditor's role is to evaluate whether the model's outputs fit the specific environment, not to transmit them as findings.
+AI-assisted gap analysis supplements human judgement and does not replace it.
+Outputs from any AI tool in this workflow need to be evaluated against specific organisational context before being used as compliance evidence: the model identifies candidates; the person reviewing decides whether they are findings.

 ## EU AI Act (Regulation 2024/1689)